vasujain/gitbitbot/README.md

 ## The story of a GitBit (Slack)bot
 We at Braintree/PayPal have tradition of having every alternate Fridays as Developer Days.
 This day (one of the most exciting day of the sprint for me) is like a mini hack day.
 You can spent time learning something new/reading/coding something new.
 One of the Dev Days I deecided to write my first ever Bot (Slack Bot).
 And here it is !!

+## What is GitBit Slack Bot or What does it do ?
+GitBit Slack Bot is a Bot for Slack teams that they can configure and quickly have a look at open pull requests in their configured repositories.

 ## Setup Instructions
 1. Fork this project.
 2. Open up your favorite terminal app, and clone your new repository to your local computer.